University sustainability rankings 2022/23

-Unis are under increasing pressure to be kinder to the environment – but how many are actually taking action?
+Unis are under increasing pressure to be kinder to the environment.
+But how many are taking action?
 These university rankings reveal the best and worst places for sustainability.

 If you've been wondering how sustainable your university is, wonder no more.
-Here are the comprehensive results on the environmental and ethical performance of unis in the UK.
+Here are the comprehensive results charting the environmental and ethical performance of unis in the UK.

 How the university sustainability league is calculated

-These rankings were compiled by People & Planet, including 154 unis across the UK.
+These rankings were compiled by People & Planet and included 153 universities across the UK.

-You'll see in our run-down of the results below that each university's been given a total percentage score.
-This is worked out based on their performance in 13 categories:
+As you can see in the results below, each university's been given a total percentage score.
+This is worked out based on their performance in 14 categories:

 - Workers' rights

 - Staff and student engagement